 Right?

-A risk averse person will pay more than the expected value of a game that lets him or her avoid a risk.
 Suppose you face a 1/100 chance of losing $10,000.
-Risk aversion means that you would pay more than $100 (the expected or "actuarially fair" value) for an insurance policy that would reimburse you for that $10,000 loss, if it happens.
+If you are risk averse, you will pay more than $100 (the expected or "actuarially fair" value) for an insurance policy that would reimburse you for that $10,000 loss, if it happens.

 Suppose there are many people like you, and you'd each be willing to pay $110 to avoid that risk of losing $10,000.
 You all could join together to form a mutual insurance company, collect $110 from each member, pay $10,000 to anyone who is unlucky and loses, and come out ahead, probably.
 The more participants in your mutual insurance company, the more likely it is that you'll have money left over for administrative costs and profit.
 That's how insurance companies with "Mutual" in their name got started.